 It seems that these days, mosquito “season” is year-round here in South Florida, forcing us to be on guard all of the time.
-But some of us need to take more precaution than others.
+But some of us need to take more precautions than others.
 Mosquito bites can be dangerous, even deadly, and for some people, they could spark an allergic reaction.
 Are you a “mosquito magnet?”
 Many people are, and there’s an explanation as to why some mosquitoes bite certain people more than others.

 Are You A Mosquito Magnet?